 Should I dance with someone above my level?

 Yes.
 Dancing with someone above your level will help you improve your dancing, and you can also ask for their opinion or tips.
-Thoughts like “He/She is so advanced, he/she wouldn’t want to dance with me” often come to mind, but try to overcome it.
-Few dancers might be a little snobbish refusing beginners, but we all started as beginners and most dancers will be glad to dance with no matter the level.
+Thoughts like “He/She is so advanced, he/she wouldn’t want to dance with me” often come to mind, but try to overcome them.
+A few dancers might be a little snobbish refusing beginners, but we all started as beginners and most dancers will be glad to dance with you no matter the level.
 Remember to smile, when everything goes wrong it makes all the difference.

 think I’m flirting just because I asked him/her to dance?